-This is our review of the best harness for small dogs in 2021.
+This is our review of the best harness for small dogs in the UK.

 Small dogs can be just as hard to handle as larger ones when walking, which is why a harness is a great option.
 Not only does it protect your pooch from potential neck injuries, but it also gives you more control and is safer.